excursion-expert/questionAndAnswer/README.md

 `localhost:3004/3`

 Once you have done this, you should see a web page that looks like the below screen grabs!
-If you feel like looking at the project without setting everything up, just keep scrolling down!

 ## Usage
 ### Ask a Question